-The Council's General Fund was estimated to generate a surplus in 2020/21 with deficits expected every year from 2021/22 onwards.
+The Council's General Fund was estimated to generate a deficit in 2021/22 with deficits expected every year going forwards.
 Following several years of budget savings, the Council's financial position has remained stable and has generally performed better than forecast.

-The current Medium-Term Financial Plan (MTFP) highlights budget deficits from 2021/22 onwards.
+The current Medium-Term Financial Plan (MTFP) highlights budget deficits from 2022/23 onwards.
 Current base budget costs are forecast to increase year-on-year due to inflation, together with a rapid growth in the local population which will place additional demands upon services.